 10 Things You Didn’t Know About Shania Twain and Frederic Thiebaud’s Relationship

 The story behind Shania Twain and Frederic Thiebaud’s relationship is definitely not the traditional fairytale love story.
 The Canadian country singer was left heartbroken after going through an extremely public divorce that involved her then-husband, music producer Robert Lange, leaving her for her best friend.
-Twain then disappeared from the limelight, but has been slowly making a comeback in both her career and love life.
-The Grammy Award winning artist is now remarried to the Swiss businessman and they’ll be celebrating their six year wedding anniversary as they ring in the new year, so here’s a list of 10 things you probably didn’t know about their relationship!
+Twain then disappeared from the limelight but has been slowly making a comeback in both her career and love life.
+The Grammy Award-winning artist is now remarried to the Swiss businessman and they’ll be celebrating their seven-year wedding anniversary as they ring in the new year, so here’s a list of 10 things you probably didn’t know about their relationship!

 10. Long History